growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 5. Models now in their own package: growerp_models
 6. Replaced custom REST interface with Retrofit
 7. Various fixes and interface enhancements.
+8. GrowERP global command now again fully functional for install, import/export
+9. Example programs for convertion of existing data for import into GrowERP.
+10. Started a weekly mailing list related to GrowERP and ERP in general. [subscribe here!](https://birdsend.page/forms/6228/3tDTt3BLhY)

 ## Fault fix release August 20 2023 (v1.1.0)
 1. Separate apps can now be used with the same email address